 Applying more fertiliser may be very cost effective compared with renting ground

-Moving from a two cut system to a three or four cut system can produce higher forage output per acre as well as higher output per cow from reduced concentrates.
+Moving from a two cut system to a three, four or five cut system can produce higher forage output per acre as well as higher output per cow from reduced concentrates.

 Grass will head at a similar time each year.
 It is better to take a light first cut at optimum digestibility rather than to wait for a big crop of poor quality first cut.

 Cutting at the optimum stage of growth can save substantial amounts of concentrate per day.
 Cut when seed heads can be felt in 30% of plants rather than waiting for 50% ear emergence in order to achieve top quality silage.

 More frequent cutting results in higher yields / acre and higher quality silage

 4).
 It is not uncommon for well over 30% of energy yield and dry matter yield in a growing crop to be lost during conservation, storage and feed out.
 That is 30% wasted that will never see the cow.
 We have the technology to drastically reduce these losses.
 Attention to detail in all aspects of silage making is key.
 Silage inoculants have been proven to reduce crop losses and to increase animal performance.
 Silage additives save money and are cost effective.